pagkly/Zed/Investopedia3/Vostro Account.md

 ## Understanding Vostro Accounts

 A vostro account is established to enable a foreign correspondent bank to act as an agent or provide services as an intermediary for a domestic bank.
-These services include executing [wire transfers](https://www.investopedia.com/terms/w/wiretransfer.asp), withdrawals, and deposits for customers in countries where the domestic bank does not have a physical presence.
+These services include executing [[wire transfers]](https://www.investopedia.com/terms/w/wiretransfer.asp), withdrawals, and deposits for customers in countries where the domestic bank does not have a physical presence.

-The foreign correspondent bank might also perform treasury services, execute [foreign exchange transactions](https://www.investopedia.com/terms/f/foreign-exchange.asp), and expedite international trade on behalf of the domestic bank.
+The foreign correspondent bank might also perform treasury services, execute [[foreign exchange transactions]](https://www.investopedia.com/terms/f/foreign-exchange.asp), and expedite international trade on behalf of the domestic bank.
 The correspondent bank charges the domestic bank for the services associated with the vostro account.

 Small domestic banks that lack financial and human resources sometimes use the services of larger correspondent banks in foreign countries as an economic way to serve clients with global banking needs.